AndySomogyi/sbmlsolver/wrappers/Python/doc/mod_roadrunner/cls_SimulateOptions.rst

    :module: roadrunner

    A user specified initial time step.
-If this is <=  0, the integrator will attempt to determine a safe initial time stpe.
+If this is <=  0, the integrator will attempt to determine a safe initial time step.

    Note, for each number of steps given to RoadRunner.simulate or RoadRunner.integrate the internal integrator may take many many steps to reach one of the external time